-1. Planning: Planning for the externship is an important task for supervisors and students to complete early in the placement and relies on their professional integrity and judgment.
+- Planning: Planning for the externship is an important task for supervisors and students to complete early in the placement and relies on their professional integrity and judgment.
 It is very meaningful for students if they can also be involved in the planning of some of details of their program.
 Planning should be conducted in such a way that while supervisors indicate those areas which they think are important and possible, students also feel free to set goals and make requests.
 Open communication between students and supervisors at this early point allows each to indicate what is seen as important and why.
 In addition, the pattern is set for open, on-going communication throughout the externship period, so that both supervisor and student feel free to suggest alternations to the plan if they become necessary.
-Students and supervisors are required to complete a specific planning form by the Friday (or the 5th day) of the student's first week of externship (see Appendix A).

-- 2. Communication: Students and externship supervisors should determine the most appropriate form of communication, along with deadlines (e.g., how to notify supervisor of illness, deadline for notification, etc.).
+Students and supervisors are required to complete a specific planning form by the Friday (or the 5th day) of the student's first week of externship (see Appendix A). - 2.
+Communication: Students and externship supervisors should determine the most appropriate form of communication, along with deadlines (e.g., how to notify supervisor of illness, deadline for notification, etc.).
 That agreed upon form should be utilized throughout the duration of the placement and also indicated on the planning form.
 Additionally, externship supervisors and students should determine how often hours should be signed within Calipso and how weekly feedback will be provided.
-It is the department's expectation that students will participate in at least 1 brief meeting (30 minutes or less) per week to discuss progression of clinical skills and provide students with feedback essential to their clinical growth. - 3.
-Student Observations: Observation of the externship supervisor and/or other professionals provides a means of orienting student to caseloads/workloads and to the setting(s).
+It is the department's expectation that students will participate in at least 1 brief meeting (30 minutes or less) per week to discuss progression of clinical skills and provide students with feedback essential to their clinical growth.

+- 3. Student Observations: Observation of the externship supervisor and/or other professionals provides a means of orienting student to caseloads/workloads and to the setting(s).
 An initial period of observation serves to decrease the student's anxiety about this new experience and to "introduce" the student to the supervisor's caseload; however, a protracted period of observation does not seem to facilitate a student's progress in the externship. - 4.
 Caseload Transition: By way of the planning form, students and externship supervisors will determine transition of caseload from supervisor to student.
 The department's expectation is that students begin to engage in hands-on clinical activities the first week of the medical externship.
-In Appendix B you will find a suggested method of transitioning the caseload to students; by the end of the medical externship, students should assume responsibility of the caseload with the exception of medically complex patients, such as trach/vent, ICU, NICU, etc. A student's independence with the caseload does not mean that externship supervisors no longer offer guidance or support, but rather that the student takes the primary lead on evaluations and treatments. - 5.
-Final Project: Students should select a final project based upon their clinical interests.
-This project can include but is not limited to systematic review of EVP approaches for evaluation or treatment, staff education/in-service, creation of treatment materials, patient education and/or staff resources.
-Students are the owners of this project, which is also considered to be their own intellectual property, However, students will provide externship supervisors with copies of materials from the project.
-Students' final project will be factored into their final externship grades.
+In Appendix B you will find a suggested method of transitioning the caseload to students; by the end of the medical externship, students should assume responsibility of the caseload with the exception of medically complex patients, such as trach/vent, ICU, NICU, etc. A student's independence with the caseload does not mean that externship supervisors no longer offer guidance or support, but rather that the student takes the primary lead on evaluations and treatments with continued consultation/support from the externship supervisor.
+Additionally, supervisors should consider the rigorous competencies needed to independently evaluate and treat at their facilities (i.e., if independence at a facility doesn't occur until after a year of employment, it not appropriate to expect independence from a student in 10 weeks).